Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 The players were happy to be back in action after coronavirus wiped out 2020.
 Competitive cricket was back.
 I got to photograph a few more games that season.

-It was good to see what was at Sano International Cricket Ground.
+It was good to see the women’s national cricket squad trials at Sano International Cricket Ground.
 People are moving there to get more involved in the sport.
 Many universities in the country have clubs.
 Osaka has a venue for it, at Kaizuka.
-Games are being live-streamed via Youtube.
+Games are being live-streamed via YouTube.
 Cricket in Japan is definitely on the rise!
 And the women will be among those leading the charge.

 If you want to see more sports articles, look at: